samthebest/dump/work-flow-2.md

 2. checkout/pull master
 3. build the artefact (which will include running the unit tests).
 Note for some projects that are script based "building" might just be trivial
 4. Run the full test suite using that artefact (including extra tests that may be slow but are important before a release)
-5. If the tests pass tag the commit (by bumping the version number of the last tag) and push the tag. *(Desirable)* If they fail, send round an email of shame.
+5. If the tests pass tag the commit (by bumping the **major** version number of the last tag) and push the tag. *(Desirable)* If they fail, send round an email of shame.
 6. Put the artefact into the artefact repo (e.g. nexus, s3, etc, something that doesn't allow overwrites)
 7. Then if necessary (i.e. for permanent clusters) trigger a deploy job that deploys the artefact to the prod environment